Science Program & Faculty

 Courses in Science

 Biology is an introductory lab science course exploring life and living systems.
-Although the course may be organized into discrete units of study such as cell biology, genetics, evolution, biochemistry, ecology, anatomy and physiology, the overall goal of the course is to impart upon students an appreciation for the techniques and methods scientists use to observe and describe the natural world.
+Although the course may be organized into discrete units of study such as cell biology, genetics, evolution, energy, and ecology, the overall goal of the course is to impart upon students an appreciation for the techniques and methods scientists use to observe and describe the natural world.

 Prerequisite for International students: Completion of ELL Intermediate